tamarin-prover/tamarin-prover/manual/src/011_advanced-features.md

     Level 2 is the default simplification level.

 **Level 3 (SL3)**: Full transitive reduction
 :   Removes all transitively-implied less-than constraints without exceptions.
+It
+    collapses adversary subgraphs into their sink nodes, only showing the end results of adversary derivations.
 This is the most aggressive simplification and produces the most compact graphs, but may hide some proof details that could be relevant for understanding the constraint system.

 #### Setting the Simplification Level in the GUI